tectonic/pjax-router/README.md

 ## Examples

-We think it's best to learn from examples, so check them out over at our [Examples page](/wiki/Examples).
+We think it's best to learn from examples, so check them out over at our [examples page](https://github.com/tectonic/pjax-router/wiki/Examples).

 ## License